Research

 • Can these patterns predict recovery in patients with disorders of consciousness?

-• What neural mechanisms are altered to give rise to a psychedelic experience?
+• What neural mechanisms are altered to give rise to psychedelic experiences?

 • How are confidence judgments formed during decision-making, and what neural evidence supports them?

-• To what extent does Bayesian inference explain confidence biases observed in perceptual and learning tasks?
+• To what extent can Bayesian inference explain confidence biases observed in perceptual and learning tasks?

-• What is the relationship between decision confidence and classical reinforcement learning algorithms in guiding exploration, information sampling, and value updating?
+• What is the relationship between decision confidence and reinforcement learning mechanisms in guiding exploration, information sampling, and value updating?